KiritoArx/drop-stack-2048-ai/README.md

 These messages are harmless and simply indicate that the workers do not have GPU access.
 You can redirect or suppress them if desired.

+## Asynchronous training

+You can keep the GPU busy by generating self-play data while training.
+Pass the `--workers` flag to `main.py` to launch background self-play processes that continuously fill the replay buffer.
+The training loop fetches the latest parameters for each batch so the workers automatically use the most recent model.